microsoft/sc-AR/README.md

 ## Training

-The bash scripts used for training models are provided in the bash/ directory.
+The bash scripts used for training models are provided in the `bash/` directory.
 The parameters of the training scripts for each model can be adjusted, which train for both AR and Naive setting as indicated in `AR_list=(True False)`.
 The provided train bash scripts loop over different settings for each model with details provided in the comments, and trains separate model for each combination.

 For scGen, the `bash/train_scgen.sh` loops over different cell groups to be excluded during training as the test set, seed lists, and AR/Naive settings.
-You need to adjust required paramters as indicated in the bash scirpt if plan to run training/validation on other datasets.
+You need to adjust required paramters as indicated in the bash scirpt if intend to run training/validation on other datasets.

 ```bash
 bash scripts/train_scgen.sh
 ```

-For training scVI models, look at the input arguments of the `bash/train_scvi.sh` script and their description.
-The following command is an exmaple to train scvi model on the scTab data files located in `/data/sctab/` directory, which trains model for different combination of blood base and atlas cells as training samples, different seed values, and AR vs Naive settings.
+For scVI models, read the input arguments of the `bash/train_scvi.sh` script and their descriptions.
+The following command is used to train scvi model on the scTab data files located in `/data/sctab/` directory, which trains model for different combination of blood base and atlas cells as training samples.
+The input arguments should can be adjusted.

 ```bash
 ./train_scvi.sh \